 A basic vision screening is just that, basic.
 It takes a functional vision exam to really understand how well a person can use their eyes.

-The Vision Therapy Center at Silicon Valley Eye Physicians provides a professional eye and vision examination that includes a comprehensive assessment of visual information processing, binocular function and other visual skills.
+Silicon Valley Eye Physicians provides a comprehensive eye and functional vision examination that includes the assessment of visual information processing, binocular function and other essential visual skills.

 Why Is a Functional Vision Exam Important?

 All too often, it is an undiagnosed vision problem that causes problems with keeping focus at a distance (such as the board), or problems maintaining concentration.
 This can cause frustration and boredom and can often be responsible for an overlooked component of a child’s diagnosis with ADD/ADHD.

 If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
 Contact Silicon Valley Eye Physicians for a functional vision exam, and let Dr. Jesley Johnson get to the root of the issue.

 What Is Included In a Functional Vision Exam?

 A complete Functional Vision Exam can take anywhere from 45 to 60 minutes, or more.
 It begins with the review of the patient’s health and eye health history.
 This information will be used to tailor the Functional Vision Exam, which involves a series of tests on a wide range of visual skills, particularly learning-related vision issues.
 Other tests may be used for patients with developmental delays, brain injury and to examine sports vision.

 A Functional Vision Exam Tests for Important Visual Skills

 Functional vision is about much more than just seeing the object.
 It’s about how your entire visual system works with your eyes and brain to react to and interact with the objects around you in real-time.